toniarnold/DMediatR/doc/docs/getting-started.md

 [^wcf]: DMediatR uses the same trust model as ancient WCF 4.0: In that framework at that time, a self-signed server certificate was disallowed as insecure, but as soon as a client certificate was also required, WCF accepted the whole as secure enough.
-In DMediatR, trust is built on the concrete intermediate
+In DMediatR, trust is built on the intermediate
 certificate: If a responding server's certificate was issued by the same intermediate certifier, it is considered trustworthy.
 The server in turn validates the required client certificate against the intermediate certificate.